meg768/homey-tesla-vehicle/README.md

-# Tesla EV Controls

-Control your Tesla S/3/X/Y
+Control your Tesla vehicle using Homey.
+An alternative to the Tesla Smart Charger.
+Add buttons to control heating, defrost, trunk, frunk and more.